FugiTech/txoffer/README.md

-This is the current version running on CS|Tori and Vivid|Hii among a few other bots on Rizon.
+This is the current version running on CS|Kuma or Cona among a few other bots on Rizon.
 Supports outputting a packs.txt to integrate with other services.
-See [nginx.example](nginx.example) or apache.example for example ddl setup.
+See [nginx.example](nginx.example) or [apache.example](apache.example) for example ddl setup.

 To install: